devakurnia99898-dev/jeeps/content/editorial-policy.md

 ---
-title: "Editorial Policy & Standards"
+title: "Editorial Policy"
-description: "Our commitment to accuracy, integrity, and transparent journalism."
+description: "How we create, verify, and maintain high-quality automotive content."
 draft: false
 layout: "page"
 ---

+At **VesLife**, trust is our currency.
+Our editorial process is designed to ensure accuracy, objectivity, and value for our readers.

-## 1. Commitment to Accuracy
+## 1. Fact-Checking & Accuracy
-Trust is the currency of journalism.
-At beastion.biz.id, we employ a rigorous fact-checking process.
-Every article is reviewed for statistical accuracy and factual correctness.
-If an error occurs, we are committed to correcting it promptly and transparently with a standardized "Correction Note" at the bottom of the article.
+We take great care to verify technical specifications (horsepower, torque, towing capacity) against official manufacturer data (OEM) and reliable industry sources.
+If a rumor is reported, it is clearly labeled as "Rumor" or "Speculation," distinct from confirmed news.

-## 2. Sourcing & Attribution
+## 2. AI & Technology Usage
-We believe in giving credit where it is due.
-*   **Official Sources:** We prioritize data from official league bodies, clubs, and reputable data providers (Opta/StatsPerform).
-*   **Transfer News:** We distinguish between "Official Confirmations," "Reports from Credible Outlets," and "Rumors."
-We do not publish unsubstantiated clickbait.

-## 3. Use of Technology & AI
-beastion.biz.id utilizes advanced technology to assist in data aggregation, trend monitoring, and structuring historical data.
-However, **human oversight is mandatory**.
+To maintain a high volume of coverage across the automotive industry, our editorial team utilizes advanced technology, including Artificial Intelligence (AI), to assist in data aggregation, structuring, and initial drafting.

+However, **Human Oversight is Mandatory.**
+*   Every article is reviewed by our editorial staff (e.g., Dave Harsya) before publication.
-*   AI tools are used as *assistants* for research and structure.
+*   AI is used as a tool for research assistance, not as a replacement for human judgment and automotive expertise.
-*   All opinions, tactical breakdowns, and final editorial approvals are conducted by human analysts to ensure nuance, context, and emotional intelligence.
+*   We fact-check AI-generated drafts against real-world mechanical knowledge.

+## 3. Corrections Policy
+We are committed to correcting errors promptly.
+If you believe we have published incorrect information (e.g., wrong engine code for a specific model year), please contact us immediately.
+We will review the claim and update the article with a correction note if necessary.

-## 4. Conflict of Interest
+## 4. No Pay-for-Play
-Our writers and analysts are required to disclose any potential conflicts of interest. beastion.biz.id maintains strict independence from any football club, agency, or betting organization.
+We do not accept payment in exchange for positive reviews of car parts, accessories, or vehicles.
+Sponsored content, if ever published, will be clearly marked as "Sponsored" or "Advertisement."